How Much Are Silver Dollars Worth? - Eisenhower Dollar Value January 07 2016

 But unlike Peace silver dollars, Eisenhower dollars were struck in copper-nickel rather than 90% silver.

 By the 70's, silver prices had risen to a point where striking general circulation coins from silver was no longer cost-effective.
-This proved a point of contention for Congress—several congressmen argued that producing base metal coins would dishonor Eisenhower.
+This proved a point of contention for Congress—several congressmen argued that producing non-silver base metal coins would be a disgrace to Eisenhower's memory.

-But eventually a compromise was formed.
-All Eisenhower dollars produced for general circulation would be struck in copper-nickel, while the Mint would also sell 40% silver dollar coins to the public at a small collector's premium.
+But eventually a compromise was reached.
+All Eisenhower dollars produced for general circulation would be struck in copper-nickel, while the Mint would also sell 40% silver dollar coins to collectors for a small premium.

 As a result, most Ikes aren't true "silver dollars."
 But the upside of that is that Eisenhower dollars are much more affordable than their 90% silver predecessors.